openfisca/openfisca-doc/source/coding-the-legislation/20_input_variables.md

 ```

-You can now use the enum in variable formulas !
+You can now use the enum in variable formulas!

 For instance, assuming the enumeration and the formula using it are defined in the same file: